sarmishtaVelury/indigo/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am a CSE student with a passion for statistical learning and neural networks.
-I work as a Data Science intern at a startup.
+I work as a Data Science intern at Hashtag Loyalty.
 My work focuses on information extraction and user behavious modelling.
 My main research interests lie in vision and language.
 I have mainly worked on grounding and image captioning.
 Currently, my reading list consists mostly of visual dialog papers.
 I believe that mathematical knowledge and good coding skills are absolutely essential for computer scientists and engineers.
 I love challenges and exploring new interests.
-I am mostly self-taught.
-I like to keep busy, working on projects.</p>
+I am mostly self-taught and like to keep busy, working on projects.</p>

 <p>My hobbies include baking and paper quilling.
 I love writing and have begun collecting fountain pens.
 So far, my favourite is the Pilot Metropolitan collection.
 I want to expand my collection to include quills and hope to learn calligraphy some day.</p>